DesertFoxFenek/DesertFoxFenek/README.md

-- 👋 Hi, I’m @DesertFoxFenek
+- 👋 Hi, My name is Dominik but I'm using @DesertFoxFenek as a nickname;
 - 👀 I’m interested in railways, public transport, cars and music;
 - 🌱 I’m currently learning Python and R on my studies.
 As well as I'm also learning C++ and C#;
 - 💞️ I’m looking to collaborate on emm... nothing so far, but ho knows... ;